 Michigan, we have a problem.

-Most of our infrastructure is old and outdated or literally crumbling — from drinking water systems, to stormwater and wastewater sewer systems, to roads, bridges and dams.
+Most of our infrastructure is old and outdated or literally crumbling — from broken drinking water systems, to stormwater and wastewater sewer systems, to poor roads, crumbling bridges and failing dams.

 We have some of the worst roads and bridges on the continent.

 Many stormwater and wastewater sewer systems are decades to more than a century old.

 Our drinking water systems are operating with key infrastructure components in urgent need of replacement.

 More than 90 percent of our dams will be at or over their functional lives in just a few years, with no resources appropriated to replace them.